 Scaling to the UAE

-One of Coca-Cola’s objectives with the programme was to ensure that it could scale beyond a one-off activation and potentially go global.
+One of Coca-Cola’s objectives with the program was to ensure that it could scale beyond a one-off activation and potentially go global.
 After releasing the video from the USA, the brands started iterating.
 They created a similar experience in Abu Dhabi.
-And Coca-Cola built out programmes on their website where fans could receive McLaren Racing gear.
+And Coca-Cola built out programs on their website where fans could receive McLaren Racing gear.

 “Whether it was signed merchandise, helmets, suits, car parts – that type of global engagement and awareness was unheard of,” says Tarallo.